Quantum effects of black holes and cosmological constant problem: Application to Schwarzschild black holes

-as well as a Born case, where solution (\ref{HCsol2}) is used.
-A difference between two Hamiltonian densities is intriduced as $\delta\HH=\HH_{\mathrm{McT}}-\HH_0$.
-Here, results of quantum general relativity given in previous section is applied to this system to maintain a scalar field at a classical level.
-A transition rate from initial state $|\Psi_0^i\rangle$ to final state $|\Psi_0^f\rangle$, which is denoted as $\Gamma_{i\rightarrow f}$, can be estimated using Fermi's golden rule such as
+The results of quantum general-relativity given in section \ref{McVTha} are applied to this system to maintain the classical character of the scalar field.
+The transition rate from the initial state $|\Psi_0^i\rangle$ to the final state $|\Psi_0^f\rangle$ (denoted $\Gamma_{i\rightarrow f}$) is estimated owing to the Fermi's golden rule:

-where $E_0^{i,f}$ are energy eigenvalues with respect to the state $|\Psi_0^{i,f}\rangle$, respectively, and $E_\varphi$ is an absorbed or emitted energy owing to a scalar field.
-Transitions from one mass state to another are possible due to an energy flow between a hole and the scalar field given in (\ref{GT01}).
-A transition matrix can be calculated as \begin{widetext}
+where $E_0^{i,f}$ are the energy eigenvalues corresponding to the respective states $|\Psi_0^{i,f}\rangle$ and $E_\varphi$ is the energy absorbed or emitted as a result of the scalar field.
+Transitions from one mass state to another are possible by virtue of the energy flow between the black hole and the scalar field given in (\ref{GT01}).
+The transition matrix can be calculated as

-\end{widetext} where $H(r)$ is obtained as a solution on the Friedmann equation in (\ref{HCsol}) .
-Here, the potential energy of the scalar field is treated as a constant as $V(\varphi)\rightarrow V(\varphi_0)$ under the assumption (\ref{phiexp}), and thus, $H(r)$ is a function of $r$ only through function $f_\Omega$.
-For on-shell black holes, a state vector squared is normalized as
+where $H(r)$ is a solution of the Friedmann equation in (\ref{HCsol}).
+Here, the potential energy of the scalar field is treated as a constant exploiting an approximation (\ref{phiexp}), and Thus, $H(r)$ is a function of $r$ only, via the function $f_\Omega$.
+For on-shell black holes, a squared state vector is normalized for any $0\leq n\in\Z$ as